zhpinkman/armed-bandit/results/part2/README.md

 #### Actions

 The actions in this armed-bandit problem are the amount of waiting that our agent chooses.
 To include all possible amounts of waiting, our agent was set to choose between amounts in the range of two standard deviation of our reward function's mean value.
 On this ground, our actions range from 0 to 14.
-That means that our agent is capble of choosing between waiting 0 minutes to 14 minutes.
+That means that our agent is capable of choosing between waiting 0 minutes to 14 minutes.
 To clarify, we have 14 arms corresponding to agent's waiting time.

 #### Utility Function